uvarc/rc-website/content/userinfo/ivy.md

 <div class="bd-callout bd-callout-warning">
 <h4>Ivy</h4>
 Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows), Domino Data Lab, and the Hadoop/Spark mapreduce environment.
+Researchers with sensitive data can use Ivy to process and store that data with the confidence that th environment is secure and meets HIPAA requirements.
 </div>

 # Obtaining Access